Meet Xoli Belgrave: Senior Program Director, Corporate Strategy PMO

 In all my roles, I’ve enjoyed meeting so many people.
 I’ve learned a lot about the company working cross-regionally and across our business.
 This has been helpful in the role I have now because I can relate to the needs of the regions and functions since I’ve worked with so many of them over the years.
 In short, the people at Parexel stand out.

 - How do you feel you contribute to our mission of helping clients prevent and cure disease?

 Though I no longer work directly with sites, my work is all about making Clinical Operation functions more effective.
-I focus on projects that improve the way we deliver to clients, sites and stakeholders.
+I focus on projects that improve the way we deliver to clients, sites, and stakeholders.
 My work on Single Site Manager (SSM) is a good example of working towards our mission.
-Our global site management model has been developed listening to our staff, clients and site’s needs.
+Our global site management model has been developed by listening to our staff, clients, and site’s needs.
 The Single Site Manager model combines current site management roles, which results in a single Clinical Research Associate being responsible for delivery at site level at any given point in time.

 - What’s your advice for succeeding at Parexel?